EdT94/EdT94-Parallel_Implementation_Of_Sequence_Alignment-/README.md

 Input data and Output Result of the project
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-  Input File format
+Input File format:

 First line - weight coefficients W1, W2, W3, W4
 Next line – Seq1 (not more than 5000 chars in line) Next line – the number NS2 of Sequences Seq2 to check against Seq1 Next NS2 lines - Seq2 in each line (not more than 3000 chars in each line)

-  Output File format
+Output File format:

 This file contains NS2 lines with offset, n and k found for each Sequence Seq2 from the input file, in order Sequences Seq2 appear in the input file. offset, n and k defines the location of the Mutant Sequence MS(n, k) with the best Alignment Score.